 The nine members of the Michigan Wildlife Council are located in all parts of the state and represent a wide range of residents, but they share a common vision when it involves Michigan’s cherished outdoor traditions – ensuring they’re here for generations.
 Council members — appointed by the governor and subject to the advice and consent of the Michigan Senate — are entrusted with educating the public about the importance of conserving and managing our forests, waters and wildlife.

 TERM ENDS 3.31.2022Nick Buggia, of Mayville, is the Upper Midwestern States manager for the Congressional Sportsmen’s Foundation (CSF).
 He works closely with state legislators and governors across the Midwest to promote scientific-based conservation policy.
 He has experience working in Michigan’s executive branch and in the Michigan Senate, where he spent the majority of his time focusing on natural resources policy.
-A native of Mayville, Michigan, Nick is an avid outdoorsman.
+A native of Mayville, Nick is an avid outdoorsman.
 On the council, he represents rural areas of the state whose economies are substantially impacted by hunting and fishing.

 TERM ENDS 3.31.2021Jeffery Poet, of Clare, has literally made the outdoors his business.
 Poet is president of Jay’s Sporting Goods Inc. in Clare and Gaylord, where he has participated in the growth of the company since its inception.
 Poet, who earned his associate degree in business management from Northwood University, represents businesses that are substantially impacted by hunting and fishing.

 TERM ENDS 3.31.2022Beth Gruden, of Perrinton, who represents Michigan’s agricultural producers on the Michigan Wildlife Council, is the owner of Blue Wing Consulting, LLC, a firm specializing in nutrient management and compliance for livestock farms.
 She is a certified plan writer for the Natural Resources Conservation Service.
-Gruden has a bachelor’s degree in Animal Science from Michigan State University and currently resides in Perrinton, Michigan.
+Gruden has a bachelor’s degree in animal science from Michigan State University.